re-innovation/TTGO_EPaper/README.md

 When you have installed the library, for the ESP_WiFiManager library you also need to:
 * Got to the folder where the library has been installed (your sketchbook -> libraries).
-* Copy the files from src_cpp and paste them into src.
+* Copy the files from the folder called "src_cpp"
+* Paste them into the folder called "src".

 This is because these examples use the older c++ (cpp) files.